danbev/learning-v8/README.md

 The inline caching source are located in `src/ic`.

-### gn
-GN is a bulid system that generated Ninja Build files.
-In [src/gn](./src/gn) you can find an example project that uses gn.
-It is very basic and the intention is to have something to "play" with while learning how it works.

-##### Could not find checkout in any parent issue
-When I first tried to run gn in the src directory I got the following error:

-    $ gn gen out/mybuild
-    gn.py: Could not find checkout in any parent of the current path.
-    This must be run inside a checkout.

-When gn starts it will look for a file named .gn, starting from the current directory and continuing up the the parent directories.
-This file indicates the source root.

-### Ninja

-### What is a zone
-I noticed that there is a `src/zone.h` and wondered what this is all about.
-Is this related to zone.js in any way?
-No, this is not related but instead deals with memory allocations.

 ### Performance Optimizations
 Code is optimized 1 function at a time, without knowledge of what other code is doing